Spring Into Exercise

 Make the choice to be transformed into a Joyful Mover today!
 Do activities you love, that are within your wheelhouse, and keep your sights set on the benefits outside of physical changes.
 This will help you stick to your resolutions and create space for a healthy relationship with exercise.

-For more support with the Joyful Movement journey, come talk to a SWS Wellness Coach by signing up!
-Another option is to use our Joyful Movement Journal to get started in creating your personal plan for success!
-Access the printable version or digital version at the SWS Website under the Physical Dimension of Wellness.
+For more support, come talk to a SWS Wellness Coach by signing up!
+Another option is to use our printable or digital Joyful Movement Journal to get started in creating your personal plan for success!
+You can find more information about physical wellness at the SWS Website under the Physical Dimension of Wellness.